himanshig934/Mediplus---Doctor-Appointment-Website/README.md

 # Mediplus-Doctor-Appointment-Website
 # Doctor Appointment Website

-A responsive website built using HTML, Tailwind CSS, and PHP.
+**Project description:** A responsive healthcare website developed using HTML and Tailwind CSS with PHP & MySQL backend for form submission and database integration.
+The project was developed on localhost to focus on backend logic and functionality.

 ## Features
 - Responsive UI
-- Appointment form with validation
+- Appointment form with backend validation
-- Backend form submission
+- Data stored securely in database
+- Clean & user-friendly design

 ## Technologies Used
 - HTML